 If you need to settle an estate.

 To provide you a leg-up when purchasing real estate.

 To find an honest sales price when selling real estate.

 To defend your rights in a condemnation case.

-In addition, the appraisal looks at other factors like condition, neighborhood and building prices.
+In addition, the appraisal looks at other factors like condition, area and replacement costs.